nixworks/public/news/2008/06/12/README.md

 ##### David Davis
 ### [ David Davis, the Conservative Shadow Home Secretary resigns as the Member of Parliament for Haltemprice and Howden in order to contest the Haltemprice and Howden by-election, 2008 on civil liberties issues. ](/news/2008/06/12/david-davis-the-conservative-shadow-home-secretary-resigns-as-the-member-of-parliament-for-haltemprice-and-howden-in-order-to-contest-the.md)
-_Context: civil liberties, Shadow Home Secretary, MP, Haltemprice and Howden by-election, David Davis, Haltemprice and Howden, Conservative Party_
+_Context: Shadow Home Secretary, David Davis, MP, Conservative Party, Haltemprice and Howden by-election, Haltemprice and Howden, civil liberties_

 ##### Salmonella
 ### [ The Salmonella outbreak in the United States caused by tainted tomatoes continues to worsen with 228 victims in 23 states. ](/news/2008/06/12/the-salmonella-outbreak-in-the-united-states-caused-by-tainted-tomatoes-continues-to-worsen-with-228-victims-in-23-states.md)
-_Context: Salmonella, United States, tomato_
+_Context: United States, tomato, Salmonella_

 ##### United States Secretary of Defense
 ### [ The United States Secretary of Defense Robert Gates invites Pakistan and Afghanistan to participate in an investigation of the Gora Prai airstrike. ](/news/2008/06/12/the-united-states-secretary-of-defense-robert-gates-invites-pakistan-and-afghanistan-to-participate-in-an-investigation-of-the-gora-prai-ai.md)
-_Context: United States Secretary of Defense, Robert Gates, Pakistan, Gora Prai airstrike, Afghanistan_
+_Context: Robert Gates, Afghanistan, United States Secretary of Defense, Pakistan, Gora Prai airstrike_

 ##### Cuba
 ### [ Cuban hurdler Dayron Robles sets a world record of 12.87 seconds for the 110 metre hurdles at a Golden Spike meet in Ostrava, Czech Republic. ](/news/2008/06/12/cuban-hurdler-dayron-robles-sets-a-world-record-of-12-87-seconds-for-the-110-metre-hurdles-at-a-golden-spike-meet-in-ostrava-czech-republi.md)
-_Context: world record, 110 metre hurdles, Ostrava, Czech Republic, Dayron Robles, Cuba_
+_Context: 110 metre hurdles, Czech Republic, Dayron Robles, world record, Ostrava, Cuba_

 ##### international aid
 ### [ More than 80 countries and international aid organisations meet in Paris to develop a strategy for delivering billions of dollars in aid to Afghanistan. ](/news/2008/06/12/more-than-80-countries-and-international-aid-organisations-meet-in-paris-to-develop-a-strategy-for-delivering-billions-of-dollars-in-aid-to.md)
-_Context: international aid, Afghanistan, Paris_
+_Context: international aid, Paris, Afghanistan_

 ##### China
 ### [ The People's Republic of China and Taiwan begin their first formal talks in a decade on improving cross-strait relations. ](/news/2008/06/12/the-people-s-republic-of-china-and-taiwan-begin-their-first-formal-talks-in-a-decade-on-improving-cross-strait-relations.md)
-_Context: China, cross-strait relations, Taiwan_
+_Context: Taiwan, cross-strait relations, China_

 ##### Ireland
 ### [ Irish voters go to the polls for the Twenty-eighth Amendment of the Constitution of Ireland to enable ratification of the Treaty of Lisbon of the European Union. ](/news/2008/06/12/irish-voters-go-to-the-polls-for-the-twenty-eighth-amendment-of-the-constitution-of-ireland-to-enable-ratification-of-the-treaty-of-lisbon.md)
-_Context: European Union, the second Irish referendum, Ireland, Treaty of Lisbon, ratification_
+_Context: ratification, European Union, the second Irish referendum, Treaty of Lisbon, Ireland_

 ##### Boumediene v.
 Bush
 ### [ In "Boumediene v.
 Bush", the U.S. Supreme Court holds that foreign terrorism suspects held at Guantanamo Bay have constitutional rights to challenge their detention there in US courts. ](/news/2008/06/12/in-boumediene-v-bush-the-u-s-supreme-court-holds-that-foreign-terrorism-suspects-held-at-guanta-namo-bay-have-constitutional-rights-to.md)